harishkolanu235/Devops_Tutorials/Kubernetes/Kubernetes_questions.md

     - Downloading dependencies
     - Running setup scripts

+    ~~~
+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+      name: myapp
+      labels:
+        app: myapp
+    spec:
+      replicas: 1
+      selector:
+        matchLabels:
+          app: myapp
+      template:
+        metadata:
+          labels:
+            app: myapp
+        spec:
+          initContainers:
+            - name: logshipper
+              image: alpine:latest
+              restartPolicy: Always
+              command: ['sh', '-c', 'tail -F /opt/logs.txt']
+              volumeMounts:
+                - name: data
+                  mountPath: /opt
+          containers:
+            - name: myapp
+              image: alpine:latest
+              command: ['sh', '-c', 'while true; do echo "logging" >> /opt/logs.txt; sleep 1; done']
+              volumeMounts:
+                - name: data
+                  mountPath: /opt

+          volumes:
+            - name: data
+              emptyDir: {}
+    ~~~

-3. What is sidecar container?
+#### 3. What is sidecar container?

+  - Sidecar containers are the secondary containers that run along with the main application container within the same Pod.
+  - These containers are used to enhance or to extend the functionality of the primary app container by providing additional services, or functionality such as logging, monitoring, security, or data synchronization, without directly altering the primary application code.
+  -  For example, if you have a web application that requires a local webserver, the local webserver is a sidecar and the web application itself is the app container

-4. What is ephemeral container?
+#### 4. What is ephemeral container?

+  - Its a special type of container that runs temporarily in an existing Pod to accomplish user-initiated actions such as troubleshooting.

-5. What is a Deployment in Kubernetes?
+#### 5. What is a Deployment in Kubernetes?
 Write a deployment.yaml for deploying 3 replicas of an Nginx container.

     - Deployment is a higher-level resource used to manage Pods and ReplicaSets.
 It provides a declarative way to deploy, update, and scale your applications.